 - Joining an archaeological excavation

-Field placements help to bridge the gap between classroom theory and practical on-the-job application.
+Internships help to bridge the gap between classroom theory and practical on-the-job application.
 Whether you decide to complete an internship for academic credit or just for the experience as a non-credit internship, you can apply concepts learned through your coursework to help expand your learning.

-Choices abound for students interested in internships.
-In fact, in many majors, you may select an internship that would best suit your career interests and goals.
-A typical internship is a commitment of 8 to 10 hours a week for a semester, totaling 120 hours.
+No matter your major, you may select an internship that suits your career interests and goals.
+A typical for-credit internship is a commitment of 8 to 10 hours a week for a semester, totaling 120 hours.
 Internships completed not for credit have no minimum-hour requirements.

 • Connect classroom theory to a real-world setting

 • Earn academic credit